alexlunnon/Spotz-iOS-Examples/Objective-C Example/Pods/SpotzSDK/README.md

 ```
 // Set up to receive notifications from your spots
 NSNotificationCenter.defaultCenter().addObserverForName(SpotzInsideNotification, object: nil, queue: nil) { (note:NSNotification!) -> Void in
-    if let data:NSDictionary = note.object as?
+    if let data = note.object as?
 NSDictionary
     {
+        // Take out the Spotz object and its beacon
-        if let spotz: Spotz = data["spotz"] as?
+        if let spotz = data["spotz"] as?
 Spotz
         {
-            NSLog("Spotz id: %@ name: %@",spotz.id,spotz.name);
-            // Do something with this Spotz data
-        }
+            // Entry region will be either a geofence or a beacon

-        if let beacon: SpotzBeacon = data["beacon"] as?
+            if let beacon = data["beacon"] as?
 SpotzBeacon
             {
-            NSLog("Enter beacon detected with UUID: %@ major: %i minor: %i",beacon.uuid,beacon.major,beacon.minor);
+                NSLog("Entry beacon (%@) detected with UUID: %@ major: %i minor: %i",spotz.name,beacon.uuid,beacon.major,beacon.minor);
-            // Do something with this beacon data
+            }
+            if let geofence = data["geofence"] as?
+SpotzGeofence
+            {
+                NSLog("Entry geofence (%@) detected with latitude: %f longitude: %f radius %i",spotz.name,geofence.latitude,geofence.longitude,Int(geofence.radius));
+            }
         }
     }
 }